pathwaycom/pathway/examples/projects/monitoring/README.md

 ### Running pathway

-Once the OpenTelemetry Collector instance is running, you can start your Pathway pipeline.
+Once the OpenTelemetry Collector instance is running, you can start your Pathway Live Data Framework pipeline.

 ```python
 import pathway as pw